CaptKraken/moodle-block-last-access-course/README.md

-# rename the folder to last_course_block after moved it to the block dir
+# rename the folder to last_access_course after moved it to the block dir